tidalcycles/tidal-doc/docs/patternlib/tutorials/workshop.md

 d1 $ sound "bd bd hh bd sn bd hh bd"
 ```

 This is because of the way **Tidal** handles time.
-There is a universal `‘cycle’` (sort of like a musical 'bar') which is always running. **Tidal** will play all of the sounds between the speech marks in one cycle, unless we tell it not to (we’ll learn how to do that later).
+There is a universal [cycle](https://tidalcycles.org/docs/reference/cycles) (sort of like a musical 'bar') which is always running. **Tidal** will play all of the sounds between the speech marks in one cycle, unless we tell it not to (we’ll learn how to do that later).
 You’ll also notice `Tidal` will space the sounds out evenly within the cycle Which means we can end up with polyrhythmic structures (more on those later).
 We can change the length of the cycle using `setcps` (where `cps` stands for cycles per second) - this is a bit like bpm (beats per minute).

 ```haskell
 setcps 0.6